MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/winforms.md

 * `ContentLoading`
 * `HistoryChanged`

-When there is an HTTP redirect, there are multiple `NavigationStarting` events.
+When there's an HTTP redirect, there are multiple `NavigationStarting` events.

-To demonstrate how to use these events, start by registering a handler for `NavigationStarting` that cancels any requests that do not use HTTPS.
+To demonstrate how to use these events, start by registering a handler for `NavigationStarting` that cancels any requests that don't use HTTPS.

 In `Form1.cs`, modify the constructor as shown below and add the `EnsureHttps` function.